VasanthKumarTR/proxmox-templates/Proxmox/Packer/README.md

 If you encounter issues with the build process:

-1. Check that your Packer version is 1.12.0 or later
+1. Check that you're using Packer version 1.12.0 or later
 2. Verify your Proxmox credentials and permissions
-3. Ensure the Ubuntu ISO exists in the specified Proxmox storage location
+3. Ensure the Ubuntu 24.04.2 ISO exists in the specified Proxmox storage location
 4. Review the cloud-init files for any syntax errors

 The CD-ROM-based approach should work reliably in WSL2 environments without any special port forwarding or network configuration.